Scouting-Lommel/sl-website-fe/documentation/deployment.md

 ### Frontend hosting

-Deployments for this project are fully automated using [Github Actions](https://github.com/features/actions) and [Netlify](https://www.netlify.com/) using the following strategies:
+Deployments for this project are fully automated using [Vercel](https://vercel.com) with the following deployment strategy:

-- **Continuous delivery:** every change to the `main` branch gets deployed to the `uat` environment.
+- **Automatic deployment:** every push to the `main` branch automatically triggers a build and deployment to the production environment.
-- **Environment promotion:** a new production deploy will get triggered after tagging a new release in Github.
-The tags follow the [semver](https://semver.org/) versioning standard.
-After tagging a new release, a Github Actions workflow builds and deploys the application to the Netlify production environment.
+- **Build process:** Vercel automatically runs `npm run build` and deploys the built application from the `.next` directory.
+- **Environment:** The application is deployed directly to the production environment on each push to main.

 ### Backend hosting